Gift cards and vouchers

 Get Our Free Money Tips Email!

 In the past we've even seen other firms coming forward to accept gift cards when the retailer that's gone into administration won't honour them.
 When HMV entered administration in January 2013, for example, customers were given the option to exchange them for equivalent vouchers at Tesco, Asda or Boots instead.
-The Association of Business Recovery Professionals says gift cards may sometimes be accepted elsewhere to "preserve goodwill".

 Is there anything else I can try?
 There are a few other tricks you can try to get your cash back if a retailer goes bust before you've used your gift cards.
 Here are your options: